A LOCAL View of the Polynomial Hierarchy: Informal overview

 We use distributed algorithms as decision procedures for \kl{graph properties}.
 Given an input \kl{graph}~$\Graph$ and an \kl[identifier assignment]{assignment}~$\IdMap$ of \kl{identifiers} to the \kl{nodes} of~$\Graph$, the goal is for the \kl{nodes} to collectively decide whether $\Graph$~has a certain \kl(graph){property}~$\Property$.
 To do so, they proceed in a sequence of synchronous \kl{communication rounds}.
 In each \kl{round}, each \kl{node} first receives the messages sent by its \kl{neighbors} in the previous \kl{round}, then performs some local computations, and finally sends new messages to its \kl{neighbors}.
 After a finite number of \kl{rounds}, each \kl{node} must have reached an individual \kl{verdict}, and $\Graph$~is \kl{accepted} if and only if the \kl{nodes} unanimously agree on it.
 The collective decision must be independent of the particular \kl{identifier assignment}~$\IdMap$, as long as the latter satisfies a basic requirement of \emph{\kl{local uniqueness}}: $\IdMap$~must assign different \kl{identifiers} to any two \kl{nodes} that lie within some fixed \kl{distance} of each other.
 This can be seen as a precondition for the algorithm to work~correctly.

-In the following, we restrict our attention to distributed algorithms that are guaranteed to \kl{terminate} in a constant number of \kl{communication rounds}, and where the number of \kl{computation steps} of each \kl{node} in each \kl{round} is polynomially bounded by the size of its local input and the messages it receives.
-We call such algorithms \emph{\kl{local-polynomial machines}}, as we will formalize them using a model based on \kl[distributed Turing machines]{Turing machines} (see Section~\ref{sec:turing-machines}).
+In the following, we restrict our attention to distributed algorithms that are guaranteed to \kl{terminate} in a constant number of \kl{communication rounds}, and where the number of \kl{computation steps} of each \kl{node} in each \kl{round} is polynomially bounded in the size of its local input and the messages it receives.
+We call such algorithms \emph{\kl{locally polynomial machines}}, as we will formalize them using a model based on \kl[distributed Turing machines]{Turing machines} (see Section~\ref{sec:turing-machines}).